PD Dr. Werner Liesack

 Research Group Leader, Department of Biogeochemistry, MPI Marburg, since 2011

-Research areas: Methanotrophic bacteria, and environmental genomics/transcriptomics
+Research areas: Methanotrophic bacteria, soil metatranscriptomics and microbial communities

 The main theme of our research is microbial ecology.
 The projects cover topics at the molecular, genomic, cellular, and community levels.
 The current research is focused on (i) the molecular biology and ecophysiology of Methylocystis sp. strain SC2, (ii) soil metatranscriptomics, and (iii) microbial communities in Sphagnum-dominated peatlands.
 The main findings are described in Recent Research (Liesack 2012-2014).